392d Air Expeditionary Group: Expeditionary operations

 In 2003, the wing was converted to provisional status as the 392d Air Expeditionary Group and assigned to Air Combat Command to activate or inactivate as needed.
 Although details apparently remain classified, the group earned campaign credit for the Liberation of Iraq campaign.
+(Note: One web site suggests the group may have conducted operations with the Fairchild Republic A-10 Thunderbolt II at Talil Air Base.
+Warthog Deployments.)

 The 103d Fighter Squadron and 104th Fighter Squadron (Maryland and Pennsylvania ANGs) apparently operated with the group during the Kuwait/Talil deployment.